how to join

 The Garrison Membership Liaison (GML) will need to verify your qualifications, which include costume ownership.
 To do this, they will need to see pictures of you in your costume for validation.
-Click the link to find the GML’s contact email.
+To contact the Badlands GMLs, send an email to firstname.lastname@example.org.

 The following tips will help make sure that you get the right photos to the GML on your first try:

 - Make sure to submit pictures of you in your costume against a plain or non-busy background (no convention photos, please).